Survey Data: Definition

 There are four main steps of survey data analysis:

 - Understand the most popular survey research questions: The survey questions should align with the overall purpose of the survey.
 That is when the collected data will be effective in helping researchers.
 For example, if a seminar has been conducted, the researchers will send out a post-seminar feedback survey.
-The primary goal of this survey will be to understand whether the attendees are interested in attending the future seminars.
+The primary goal of this survey will be to understand whether the attendees are interested in attending future seminars.
 The question will be: “How likely are you to attend future seminars?” – Data collected for this question will decide the likelihood of success of future seminars.

-- Filter obtained results using cross-tabulation technique: Understand the various categories in the target audience and their thoughts using cross-tabulation format.
-For example, if there are business owners, administrators, students etc. who attend the seminar, the data about whether they would prefer attending future seminars or not can be represented using cross-tabulation.
+- Filter obtained results using the cross-tabulation technique: Understand the various categories in the target audience and their thoughts using cross-tabulation format.
+For example, if there are business owners, administrators, students, etc. who attend the seminar, the data about whether they would prefer attending future seminars or not can be represented using cross-tabulation.

 - Evaluate the derived numbers: Analyzing the gathered information is critical.
 How many of the attendees are of the opinion that they will be attending future seminars and how many will not – these facts need to be evaluated according to the results obtained from the sample.

 - Draw conclusions: Weave a story with the collected and analyzed data.
-What was the intention of the survey research and how does the survey data suffice that objective? – Understand that and develop accurate conclusive results.
+What was the intention of the survey research, and how does the survey data suffice that objective? – Understand that and develop accurate, conclusive results.